-- 1. The Respondent is a certified public accountant.
+- The Respondent, Mr. Steve Todd Krause ("Mr. Krause"), is a certified public accountant (membership number: F01431).
 Disciplinary proceedings were commenced against him pursuant to a Notice of Commencement of Proceedings dated 23rd June 2008. - 2.
-The complaints arise from his position as the Liquidator of [Company A].
-The basis of the complaint is the failure of [the Respondent] in the discharge of his duties as Liquidator of [Company A] and his conduct between the period from October 1998 to December 2006.
+The complaints arise from his position as the Liquidator of [a company ("Company A")].
+The basis of the complaint is the failure of Mr. Krause in the discharge of his duties as Liquidator of [Company A] and his conduct between the period from October 1998 to December 2006.
 He was ultimately removed from the said office by the Companies Court upon the application of the Official Receiver. - 3.
 A date of 24th April 2009 was fixed for the disciplinary hearing ("the Hearing") to be held.
 The Complainant was legally represented at the Hearing whereas the Respondent was absent.
 The Disciplinary Committee after due consideration decided to proceed with the Hearing in the absence of the Respondent.
 The reasons will be stated herein below.